cchauve/AGO-pipeline/doc/manual.md

 ```
 python src/AGO.py <parameters file> init
 ```
 This creates, if needed, all the required directories, and copies the existing data files (the input to the pipeline) into the `data` directory of the pipeline.

-**Remark.** Initializing a pipeline copies in the `data` directories the pipeline data files that, for most, contain the paths to files containing the actual data (such as the sequence data for the genes).
+**Remark.** Initializing a pipeline copies in the `data` directory the pipeline data files that, for most, contain the paths to files containing the actual data (e.g. the sequence data for the genes).
 But these actual data files are not copied themselves, so any modification of these files will render the results obtained by the pipeline out-dated, and re-running the pipeline will generate different results.

 When initialized, AGO prints all data files for the pipeline and indicates if they already exist or will be computed.
 For example:
 ```
 python src/AGO.py example/anopheles_X_ALE.yaml init
         /home/chauvec/projects/ctb-chauvec/AGO-pipeline/data/VectorBase/species_tree_4.newick -> /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/data/species_tree_4.newick.